Aunsiels/CSK/README.md

 A module is represented by the ModuleInterface class, which needs to be extended.
 To do so, one needs to implement the process method and, similarly to the Workflow, must define a list of submodules names and a submodule factory which are going to be passed to the superclass constructor (ModuleInterface).
 An example can be found in AssertionValidationModule.

+When a module is created, it needs to be added to a factory implementing ModuleFactoryInterface.
+For instance, DefaultModuleFactory.

 ### Submodule

 A submodule is a smallest componant of the workflow.
 Similarly to the module, it takes as input an InputInterface and returns and InputInterface which has received all the transformations of the submodule.